 - Collaboration software

 - Analytics tracking

 The time involved will vary greatly depending on the video length, the number of videos you’re putting out, and the style of video.
 Skill, access to tools, and other factors will impact the time investment as well.
 All steps considered, it typically takes a professional team a minimum of two weeks to work through the process of creating a one or two-minute video, though it’s not uncommon for a more advanced production to take two months or more.

-While you can, in theory, pass this task off to another member of your marketing team and give them a window of time to produce something, it won’t have the same polish or produce the same results as one that’s created by specialists who have the time and tools necessary to do the job right.
+While you can, in theory, pass this task off to another member of your video content marketing team and give them a window of time to produce something, it won’t have the same polish or produce the same results as one that’s created by specialists who have the time and tools necessary to do the job right.

-Identify What Successful Video Marketing Looks Like to Your Organization
+Identify What a Successful Video Marketing Strategy Looks Like to Your Organization

 As mentioned earlier, there are three primary buckets videos fall into—brand awareness, engagement, education.
 The KPIs will vary depending on what your overall goals are.
 A few examples are highlighted below.